"Help! How can I recover my data from external hard disk?"

-External hard disks, also known as portable storage devices, are pretty compact and portable devices that are used for transmitting data with a PC.
+External hard disks, also known as portable storage devices, are pretty compact and portable devices that transmit data with a PC.
 Users can plug it in and out at any time and take it anywhere according to their needs.

 Generally, an external hard drive is mainly composed of the shell, the circuit board, and the hard disk.
 The shell is designed based on the consideration of shockproof, moisture-proof, heat dissipation, etc.

 There are some main chips on the control circuit board, such as the master control chip, BOPS chip, etc. The hard disk interface is at the top of the hard disk, including the power interface, data interface, etc.